aliuwho/tile-towers/README.md

 (tbd) Unlimited Mode: Unlimited shuffles, no timer, no points.
 Just pure, unending tiles.

-(tbd) Easy Mode: Unavailable tiles are greyed out, making it easier for the player to compare matches.
-2 shuffles per game.

 (in-progress) Classic Mode: 1 shuffle per game.

 (tbd) Hard Mode: No shuffles.
 If you run out of moves, you move onto the next level.